fortran-gaming/snoopy-calendar/README.md

 # Snoopy Calendar

-The classic Fortran calendar.
+The classic Fortran 66 Peanuts calendar generator...with a dash of Fortran 2008!

 Modified:

 * uses Fortran 2008 file open() and close()
-* allows command line input of year (default 1969)
+* allows Fortran 2003 command line input of year (default 1969)
-* remove Hollerith characters
+* remove Fortran 66 Hollerith characters

 ## Build
-Assuming any Fortran compiler (tested with Gfortran 4.8+, PGI, Flang and Intel) and GNU Make:
+Assuming any modern Fortran compiler (tested with Gfortran 4.8+, PGI 2017+, Flang 5.0 and Intel 2018+) and GNU Make:

 ```bash
 make